-How to use the Commonwealth Procurement Rules
+3. How to use the Commonwealth Procurement Rules

 - 3.1 The CPRs set out the rules that officials must comply with when they procure goods and services.
 The CPRs also indicate good practice.
-The CPRs have been designed to provide officials with flexibility in developing and implementing procurement processes that reflect their relevant entity's needs. - 3.2 Achieving value for money is the core rule of the CPRs.
-This requires the consideration of the financial and non-financial costs and benefits associated with procurement. - 3.3 Further information and guidance on applying the CPRs are available on Finance's procurement policy website at www.finance.gov.au/procurement. - 3.4 Relevant entities may have additional rules, guidance, templates or tools that apply when conducting procurements.
+The CPRs have been designed to provide officials with flexibility in developing and implementing procurement processes that reflect their relevant entity's needs. - 3.2 Except where required by law, it is the government's policy position that ministers will not:4 - a. be involved in the conduct of procurement processes; or - b. direct officials about the conduct of procurement processes. - 3.3 Where ministers are required to have a role in a procurement process that role and any decisions arising from that role should be appropriately documented and these CPRs must be applied by officials to the maximum extent practicable. - a.
+With specific regard to where a procurement is a covered procurement under the Government Procurement (Judicial Review) Act 2018, all relevant CPR paragraphs (as identified in 6.10 and Division 2) must be applied. - 3.4 Achieving value for money is the core rule of the CPRs.
+This requires the consideration of the financial and non-financial costs and benefits associated with procurement. - 3.5 Further information and guidance on applying the CPRs are available on Finance's procurement policy website at www.finance.gov.au/government/procurement. - 3.6 Relevant entities may have additional rules, guidance, templates or tools that apply when conducting procurements.